Crowded teeth: what causes crowding?

 Once the permanent teeth have erupted, around the age of 12, corrective orthodontics can be used.
 There are many different devices, depending on the needs and budget of each.

-- Traditional metal braces: Probably the best known and most used device to date.
-The braces correct the crowded teeth with metal brackets that are placed on each tooth and connected by a metal arch that exerts continuous pressure until the perfect alignment is achieved.
+• Traditional metal braces: Braces correct the teeth that are overlapping with metal brackets.
+Brackets are placed on each tooth and connected with a metal arch.
+The brackets and arch apply pressure constantly until alignment is achieved.

-- Aesthetic braces: Like the previous type of braces, Aesthetic braces can be made of sapphire or ceramic materials for a more aesthetic treatment.
+• Aesthetic braces: Aesthetic braces can be made of sapphire or ceramic materials for a more aesthetic treatment.
 This option tends to be more popular among adults.

-- Self-ligating braces: Made of metal or transparent materials, their brackets are what differentiates them from traditional brackets, by enclosing the archwire, without the need to use elastics to fix the appliance.
+• Self-ligating braces: Made of metal or transparent material, their brackets are what differentiates them from traditional brackets, by enclosing the arch wire, without the need to use elastics to fix the appliance.

-- Lingual Braces: Lingual orthodontics is similar to traditional braces, except that it is placed on the inside of the teeth.
+• Lingual Braces: Lingual braces are similar to traditional braces; however, they are placed on the inside of the teeth.

 Associated Techniques